nomeata/haskell-via-sokoban/01-intro.md

 Every picture is a value of type, well, `Picture`.
 We have seen two such values so far: `blank` and `solidCircle 1`.
 There are many more primitive pictures, for rectangles, polygons, lines, arcs and text.
-To get an overview, see the Help button on CodeWorld: From there you can reach the documentation of the `CodeWorld` API.
+To get an overview, see the Help or Guide button on CodeWorld: From there you can reach the documentation of the `CodeWorld` API.

 If we look at the documentation for `solidCircle`, it says